solosage1/anyprice-oracle/EIP.md

   structure named DataUpdate with fields (sourceChainID, dataID, value, timestamp, etc.), and require that any off-chain signature conform to that.
 This makes verification on-chain straightforward and uses battle-tested libraries and wallet support (Metamask, ethers.js, etc., all support EIP-712 signing).
-* **MUST (for OP-Stack v1.0):** Specify Integration with Optimism Canonical Messenger.
-For OP-Stack chains, Version 1.0 of ERC-76xx provider contracts MUST send L1→L2 data via the canonical
+* **INTEGRATION WITH OPTIMISM CANONICAL MESSENGER (OP-Stack Default Profile):** When using the recommended default transport profile on OP-Stack chains, ERC-76xx provider contracts SHOULD send L1→L2 data via the canonical
   L1CrossDomainMessenger.sendMessage function
   specs.optimism.io
   .
 The ERC-76xx specific fields like freshness or expiry timestamps are part of the application-level calldata (`_message` argument to `sendMessage`), not a modification to Bedrock's CXM headers or contracts.
 The format of the message data payload MUST match the ERC-76xx struct.
-This ensures that the standard utilizes the most secure and audited delivery mechanism available on these chains and makes clear that Bedrock itself remains unchanged.
+This ensures that this profile utilizes the most secure and audited delivery mechanism available on these chains and makes clear that Bedrock itself remains unchanged.
 Similarly, for L2→L1 messages (or L2→L2 messages relayed via L1), the spec MUST clarify that the typical ~7-day fraud proof window delay applies when using this canonical path.
-* **SHOULD (for non-OP Stack chains or future extensions):** Compatibility with EIP-5164 Dispatcher/Executor.
-For chains not part of the OP Stack, or for future extensions of ERC-76xx that might define alternative transport mechanisms, the ERC-76xx contract could implement the MessageDispatcher interface from EIP-5164 for sending its updates, and the MessageExecutor on the receiving side eips.ethereum.org
+* **SHOULD (for non-OP Stack chains or future extensions/profiles):** Compatibility with EIP-5164 Dispatcher/Executor.
+For chains not part of the OP Stack, or for future extensions/profiles of ERC-76xx that might define alternative transport mechanisms, the ERC-76xx contract could implement the MessageDispatcher interface from EIP-5164 for sending its updates, and the MessageExecutor on the receiving side eips.ethereum.org